Medical expert of the article

 - acoustic reflexometry.

-- fluorographic picture;
+- fluorographic image;

 - information about belonging to a certain blood group and Rh factor;

-- results of general analysis and blood biochemistry;
+- results of general blood analysis and biochemistry;

 - general urine analysis.

-Technique stapedectomy
+Technique stapedectomies

-A stapedectomy is performed using general anesthesia.
+Stapedectomy is performed under general anesthesia.

 Stapedectomy with stapedoplasty